It Took Some Time, But It Happened

-For many service providers, NAT64 combined with DNS64 is the ideal solution.
+For many service providers, NAT64 + DNS64 = the ideal solution to transition to IPv6.
 These technologies allow an organization to deploy a single IPv6 networking protocol to the client while still providing client access to both IPv4 and IPv6 Internet.

-is a secure, high-performance caching DNS server appliance with built-in support for DNS64, and is compatible with leading, third-party NAT64 solutions.
+Secure64 DNS Cache is an always available, highly secure DNS caching server with built-in support for DNS64, and is compatible with leading, third-party NAT64 solutions.
 This solution offers a number of advantages over alternative IPv6 transition technologies:

-- Eliminates the need for new IPv4 addresses to fuel growth
+- • Eliminates the need to purchase grey-market IPv4 addresses to fuel growth

 - • Eliminates the need for a second migration away from IPv4-based solutions like dual stack or 6RD